Adversarial Rademacher Complexity of Deep Neural Networks: Additional Experiments

-In Figure \ref{fig:vgg11_13}, we show the experiments on VGG-11 and VGG-13.
-In Figure \ref{fig:fro}, we show the experiments on VGG-16 and VGG-19. he gap of product of Frobenius norm between standard and adversarial training is large, which yields bad generalization.
+Figure \ref{fig:vgg11_13} presents experimental results for VGG-11 and VGG-13 architectures, while Figure \ref{fig:fro} demonstrates findings for VGG-16 and VGG-19.
+Our analysis reveals a substantial difference in the product of Frobenius norms between standard and adversarial training methods, which corresponds to poor generalization performance in the adversarial setting.

 \paragraph{$\|\cdot\|_{1,\infty}$-Norm Bounds.} The $\|\cdot\|_{1,\infty}$-norm bounds are shown in Figure \ref{fig:linf}.
 Similar the the Frobenius norm bounds,The gap of $\prod_{j=1}^l\|W_j\|_{1,\infty}$ between adversarial training and standard training are large.
 But the magnitude of $\prod_{j=1}^l\|W_j\|_{1,\infty}$ is larger than the magnitude of $\prod_{j=1}^l\|W_j\|_F$.